Immediate Past President

 *of blessed memory

-In May 2015, we welcomed our largest class of new board members who are diverse geographically, and also by age, gender, professional skills, and backgrounds.
-They also bring us more Jewish knowledge, former synagogue leadership, young leadership, business acumen, HR, and management experience.
-You'll find below bios for our Class of 2015-2016.
+In May 2017, we welcomed our new board members who are diverse geographically, and also by age, gender, professional skills, and backgrounds.
+They also bring extensive Jewish knowledge, former synagogue leadership, young leadership, business acumen, HR, and management experience.
+You'll find below bios for our Class of 2016-2017.

 She has been involved with The Jewish Federation of Greater Washington's Young Leadership and NEXT DC programs the past seven years, most recently co-chairing IMPACT DC, the annual young leadership signature event.